RE3CON/Dunstall-Hub/README.md

 5 695 Ezone Supply Partners 47910 HIGH Primary retail front link; verified via Smartledger ACSP.
 6 8 Zingo Writers Ltd 73110 MEDIUM Content hub for fake reviews and dispute manipulation.
 7 228 24/7 Support Private Ltd 82990 MEDIUM History of address removals (RP05); used to delay refund windows.

+## Strategic Conclusion
+​The Dunstall Hill infrastructure is a prototype for the future of transnational financial crime.
+By internalizing every component of the fraud stack—from identity verification via HopeTex to technical development via Geek Axon and payment processing via Net Fusion—the syndicate has automated the creation of "trust."
+Disruption must focus on these anchor nodes rather than disposable retail fronts, as the network is currently adding 2-4 new LTDs daily at this address to maintain redundancy.

 ---

 ## Working note